+80-100 Word Objectives Overview

-This project looks at wetland extent in the Albemarle-Pamlico estuary over time.
-Using a dense time stacking of Landsat Imagery, wetland extent will be mapped throughout Albemarle Pamlico watershed between the years 2000 – 2015.
-NASA Earth Observing Systems(EOS), in particular Landsat-5, 7, & 8, will be used to collect imagery.
-Two indices will be used, one that measures change in water extent over the years and one that will measure the relative health of the wetlands themselves.
-This two pronged approach seeks to capture both natural and anthropogenic effects on the Albemarle Pamlico estuary system.
+This project looked at wetland extent in the Albemarle-Pamlico estuary over time.
+Using a dense time stacking of Landsat Imagery, wetland extent was mapped throughout the Albemarle-Pamlico watershed between the years 2000 and 2015.
+NASA’s Landsat 5, 7, and 8, were used to collect imagery.
+Two indices were used, one that measured change in water extent over the years and one that measured the relative health of the wetlands themselves.
+This two pronged approach sought to capture both natural and anthropogenic effects on the Albemarle-Pamlico estuary system.

 Abstract

 As a result of their sensitivity to sea level rise, wetlands are considered one of the most vulnerable ecosystems to climate change.
 In addition, wetland extents have diminished over time due to population increases and associated land change patterns.
-This project, partnered with the Albemarle-Pamlico National Estuary Partnership (APNEP), seeks to delimitate wetland extent within the Albemarle-Pamlico watershed from 2000 to 2015 using NASA Earth Observing Systems (EOS), specifically Landsat-5, 7, and 8.
+This project, partnered with the Albemarle-Pamlico National Estuary Partnership (APNEP), sought to delimitate wetland extent within the Albemarle-Pamlico watershed from 2000 to 2015 using NASA’s Landsat 5, 7, and 8.
 Images were collected for each year from 2000 to 2015.
 After pre-processing the images, indices that measure water extent and wetland health were calculated for each image.
-Form these indices wetland extent and relative health can be measure more rapidly than classification methods.
+From these indice,s wetland extent and relative health were measured more rapidly than classification methods.
 A tutorial was provided to APNEP to support the organization in implementing policies toward wetland monitoring, protection, and restoration.

 Community Concerns